dylanfisher/ci21/_agendas/week-11.md

 - Small group meetings

 ### Homework
-- Keep working on your Elastic Collection project, refining the design and making programming edits as you go
+- Keep working on your Elastic Collection project, refining the design and making programming edits as you go.
+Project is due one week from Thursday
 - Complete your [in class activity](https://paper.dropbox.com/doc/Parsons-Week-10b-Elastic-Collections-Continue-Sophomore-Work-Collection-Documenting-Work--BIRlwpANOFWGGMArYv4EXrM_Ag-fUKXyRNAmXZAiOnM8IZwG#:uid=013461229502076639341871&h2=Activity-%E2%80%93-Documenting-Your-Pa): creating a case study for your partner&rsquo;s Stories as Networks project for Thursday.
 We will look at them as a class.

 ---